Peashooter101/Peashooter101/README.md

 ## GitHub's "Ideas To Get You Started"

 🔭 I’m currently working on a personal Discord bot using the [Java Discord API](https://jda.wiki/), a Minecraft Server (play.creators-smp.com), and random Minecraft Plugins as a part of [ADHDMC](https://github.com/ADHDMC).
+I will sometimes Pull Request random things to other Open Source Software that I use.

-🌱 I’m currently learning Unsupervised Machine Learning and AutoEncoders in an Internship!
+🌱 I’m currently learning CyberSecurity on IBM SkillsBuild and the Forge and Fabric Minecraft Modding APIs on my free time!

 💬 Ask me about a Minecraft Server owned and developed by my friend [Rhythmic](https://github.com/RhythmicSys) and I!